AcceleratedLinux/accelerated-linux/linux/Documentation/process/deprecated.rst

 other misbehavior due to the missing termination.
 It also NUL-pads the destination buffer if the source contents are shorter than the destination buffer size, which may be a needless performance penalty for callers using only NUL-terminated strings.

-The safe replacement is strscpy(), though care must be given to any cases where the return value of strncpy() was used, since strscpy() does not return a pointer to the destination, but rather a count of non-NUL bytes copied (or negative errno when it truncates).
+When the destination is required to be NUL-terminated, the replacement is strscpy(), though care must be given to any cases where the return value of strncpy() was used, since strscpy() does not return a pointer to the destination, but rather a count of non-NUL bytes copied (or negative errno when it truncates).
 Any cases still needing NUL-padding should instead use strscpy_pad().

-If a caller is using non-NUL-terminated strings, strncpy() can still be used, but destinations should be marked with the `__nonstring
+If a caller is using non-NUL-terminated strings, strtomem() should be used, and the destinations should be marked with the `__nonstring
 <https://gcc.gnu.org/onlinedocs/gcc/Common-Variable-Attributes.html>`_
 attribute to avoid future compiler warnings.
+For cases still needing NUL-padding, strtomem_pad() can be used.

 strlcpy()
 ---------